Stefano Rosso (businessman)

-Stefano Rosso (born 1 June 1979 in Marostica, Vicenza) is an Italian businessman and the co-founder and CEO of D-CAVE, a lifestyle platform for the gaming community.
+Stefano Rosso (born 1 June 1979) is an Italian businessman and the co-founder and CEO of D-CAVE, a lifestyle platform for the gaming community.
 He is also board member of OTB Group, the parent company of the fashion brands Diesel, Maison Margiela, Marni, Viktor & Rolf, Staff International and Brave Kid.
 He is also President of L.R.
 Vicenza.
 He is also the cofounder of the Red Room Party.

 Biography

 Early days

-Stefano Rosso is part of the ROSSO family, who owns OTB group.
+Stefano Rosso is part of the Rosso family, who owns OTB group.
 After attending high school in Bassano del Grappa, he left Italy to pursue his studies at the Fashion Institute of Technology in New York, where he completed a BA in International Trade and Marketing.

 Stefano Rosso began his work experience outside the family company, collaborating with brands like Zoo York.

 OTB Group

 Stefano Rosso returned to Italy in 2005 to become the first brand manager of Diesel's 5 Pockets (denim), and then the Strategic Brand Alliances Director, creating and managing brand global collaborations (Adidas Originals, Ducati).

 In July 2011, Stefano Rosso became Director of Corporate Development of OTB Group, the parent company of Diesel, Maison Margiela, Marni, Viktor & Rolf, Staff International, and Brave Kid.
 In February 2013, he was appointed co-CEO of the group alongside Marina Tosin, succeeding to Daniela Riccardi Stefano Rosso and his brother Andrea each hold 5% of the OTB Group.
 In October 2014, he named John Galliano creative director of Maison Margiela.

 In June 2017, he was appointed CEO of Diesel North America.